csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 * `recordPPAssist` - allows the user to record Power Play assists for up to two skaters, the selected player's Power Point assists and Power Play points increase by one
 * `recordShot` - increases the skater's total shots value by one
 * `calcShootPercent` - this method calculates the skater's shooting percentage by dividing the sum of goals and Power Play goals by the total number of shots taken

+### The Goalie Class

+The `Goalie` class extends the `Player` class and stores both position information and play information for each Goalie.

+The information stored by the `Goalie` includes:
+ * Poition (Goalie)
+ * Shots Against
+ * Goals Against
+ * Shutouts
+ * Minutes Played
+ * Goals against average
+ * Save Percentage